• Skip to main content

 • Onion and garlic – are both in the Allium family and provide a savory classic flavor base to the enchiladas.

-• Seasoning – aromatic and savory spices cumin and chili powder add a rich and hearty, slightly spicy taste to the chicken and season it to perfection.
+• Seasoning – aromatic and savory spices, cumin and chili powder – add a rich, hearty, slightly spicy taste to the chicken enchiladas and season them perfectly.

-For the sour cream enchilada sauce, you will need:
+For the sour cream enchilada sauce (no canned soup)

 Sour cream enchilada sauce ingredients including chicken stock and sour cream.

-• Sour cream – provides a tangy rich flavor and adds to the creaminess of the enchilada white sauce.
+• Sour cream – provides a tangy, rich flavor and adds to the creaminess of the sour cream sauce for the enchiladas.

-• Butter – along with flour is used as the base of the white sauce and adds richness.
-I usually use unsalted, but salted works fine in the recipe as well.
+• Butter – and flour are used as the base of the sour cream enchilada sauce and add richness.
+I usually use unsalted, but salted also works fine in the recipe.

-• Flour – combines with the butter to make the white sauce and thickens the sauce.
+• Flour – combines with the butter to make the enchilada sour cream sauce and thickens it.

-• Chicken stock – adds rich savory flavor to the sauce.
-If I am using purchased stock I usually use reduced sodium stock.
-If using regular stock, you might want to reduce the amount of salt added.
+• Chicken stock – adds a rich, savory flavor to the sauce.
+If I am using purchased stock, I usually use reduced sodium stock.
+You might want to reduce the amount of salt added if using regular stock.

-• Tomatoes and green chilies – are a tasty addition to the sauce and besides flavor, they add a bit of color.
+• Tomatoes and green chilies – are a tasty addition to the sour cream sauce; besides flavor, they add a bit of color.
 The most common brand of this popular blend is Rotel.
-I usually use the original Rotel which is slightly spicy.
+I use the original Rotel, which is slightly spicy.
 If you want to tone down the heat, choose mild.

 • Salt and pepper – kosher salt and ground black pepper enhance all of the other flavors of this dish and bring them all together.